 My art practice is an ongoing exploration of the possibilities in nature and observations of my everyday.

-I started found form in February 2017.
+found form began in February 2017.